hermankal/RobotlabAPI/README.md

 ## Set the speed of the gripper
 ### Description
-* Sets the speed the gripper.
+* Sets the speed of the gripper.
 ### Command
 * rq_set_speed(number)
 ### Example usage